vladi7/text-generation-gpt2-matlab/README.md

 # FakeEssayRecognitionDL
-This project is for Recent Advances in Deep Learning class(Component for PhD Qualifying Exam)
+This project is for Recent Advances in Deep Learning class(Second Component for PhD Qualifying Exam)